Home Alone (1990)

 When Peter tries to get into the house of bricks when reenacting the story of the 3 little pigs, they defend the house with a can of paint swung on a piece of rope just like in this film.

-Tom sneaks up on Drew and knocks him out with a snowshovel is similar to how Old Man Marley knocked out Harry & Marv with the shovel in to rescue Kevin.
+Tom sneaks up on Drew and smacks him over the head with a snowshovel, knocking him out is similar to Old Man Marley knocking Harry & Marv unconscious when he rescues Kevin.

 Anne Frank defeats the Nazis using the same techniques as Kevin in the film